 \subsection{Dual Counterpart of Problem (FAIR)}

-Our framework relies on the dual counterpart of Problem \eqref{eq:problem:fair}, which can be written as Here, $\mathbf z=(z_{ij})_{i,j \in [n], i\ne j}$ are the dual variable of the first set of constraints and $\rho\ge 0$ is the dual variable of the second constraint in Problem (\ref{eq:problem:fair}).
-Note that $z_{ij}$ can be viewed as the \emph{fairness cost} that item $i$ has caused due to the presence of item $j$ on the platform.
+Our framework relies on the dual counterpart of Problem \eqref{eq:problem:fair}, which can be written as Here, $\mathbf z=(z_{ij})_{i,j \in [n], i\ne j} \ge {\bf 0}$ and $\rho\ge { 0}$ are respectively the dual variables associated with constraints in Problem (\ref{eq:problem:fair}).
 We call each constraint in Problem \eqref{eq:problem:dual} \emph{a dual fairness constraint} on set $S$.

-Observe that the set of dual fairness constraints in Problem \eqref{eq:problem:dual} can be written as the following single constraint:
+Note that the constraints in Problem \eqref{eq:problem:dual} can be expressed as a single constraint: